johann-solo/oliveandmango.github.io/_posts/blog/2017-10-06-apple-butter-baked-beans.md

 thumbnail: /images/uploads/2017_10_06_apple_butter_baked_beans_1.jpg
 categories: blog
 tags: food
-excerpt: <p>Sweet, salty, rich in flavour, with a slight bit of heat.
+excerpt: <p>Sweet, savoury, rich in flavour, with a slight bit of heat.
 You won't regret making it.
 That's a promise!</p>
 ---

 We ate these beans as pictured, with lots of biscuits but days later we were still eating them with eggs and toast &ndash; they were so good and we were sad when we finally ate the last of them.